chjose/project-oxford/README.md

-# project-oxford
+### Python Sample code for accessing the project-oxford APIs

-Access the microsoft API with the magic of Python
+Access the microsoft API with the magic of Python.
+In this repository there are files to access the Computer Vision API and the Emotion API from the project oxford.

-Project Oxford Documentation
+### Project Oxford Documentation

-1)	Emotion API
+##	Emotion API
 Attributes we are interested in:
-1. Emotions like happy, sad, anger etc.
+#	Emotions like happy, sad, anger etc.

-2)	Face API
+##	Face API
 Attributes we are interested in:
-a)	Gender
+#	Gender
-b)	Age
+#	Age
-c)	Smile
+#	Smile

-3)	Computer Vision API
+##	Computer Vision API
 Attributes we are interested in:
-1. Category and category score
+#	Category and category score
-2. Adult: isAdult, isRacy, scores
+#	Adult: isAdult, isRacy, scores
-3. Faces: Age, gender.
+#	Faces: Age, gender.
-4. Colors: dominant colors
+#	Colors: dominant colors

-I am planning to start with the Computer Vision API to get the attributes above
+The process of getting the API key is bit **complicated** and the api website does not respond on some instances.
+Please use this link to get the API key with your microsoft account: https://dev.projectoxford.ai/developer